vijayperiasamy-eb/dd-trace-py/docs/advanced_usage.rst

 Resolving deprecation warnings
 ------------------------------
-Before upgrading, it’s a good idea to resolve any deprecation warnings raised by your project.
+Before upgrading, it's a good idea to resolve any deprecation warnings raised by your project.
 These warnings must be fixed before upgrading, otherwise the ``ddtrace`` library will not work as expected.
 Our deprecation messages include the version where the behavior is altered or removed.